-Now that you've learned about how to think about defining Signals, let's look into how you would build a Signal.
-Signals are a set of criteria that describe the types of accounts or users that you're interested in knowing about, and automatically triggers actions to take accordingly.
-Once you create a Signal, Correlated tracks when accounts or users match the criteria you've defined and keeps a history.
+Let's look into how you would build a Playbook.
+Playbooks are a set of criteria that describe the types of Accounts or Users that you're interested in knowing about, and automatically triggers actions to take accordingly.
+Once you create one, Correlated tracks when accounts or users match the criteria you've defined and keeps a history.

-To create a Signal, simply navigate here and click the "New Signal" button in the top right.
+To create a Playbook, simply navigate here and click the "New Playbook" button in the top right.

-Give your Signal a title that is clear and concise, and add a category to further organize your playbooks.
+- Give the Playbook a title that is clear and concise, and add a category to further organize your Playbooks.

 Popular categorizations include stages of the customer lifecycle related to your Signal like Expansion, Conversion, and Churn, or various tiers of customers like Self-Serve, Mid-Market, and Enterprise.